 We recognize revenues when persuasive evidence of an arrangement exists, delivery has occurred, the sales price is fixed or determinable and the collectability of the resulting receivable is reasonably assured.
 In cases where we lack evidence that all of these criteria have been met, we defer recognition of revenue.

-Included in our deferred revenues is a portion related to PCS obligations that we estimate we will perform in the future.
-As of June 30, 2017, and 2016, we had deferred revenues of \$7.9 million and \$4.2 million, respectively, related mainly to future PCS obligations.
+Included in our deferred revenues is a portion related to PCS obligations that we estimate we will fulfill in the future.
+As of June 30, 2018, and 2017, we had deferred revenues of \$12.7 million and \$7.9 million, respectively, related to these obligations.